CarlosViniMSouza/Book_Flutter_Apprentice/LessonsBook/Section1_1_GettingStarted.md

 ° Section 1 is the introduction.
 You’re here!
 In this section, you’ll get an overview of Flutter, learn how to get started and make sure you have everything set up to develop great apps.
 You’ll build a simple app to get a taste of the Dart language and Flutter SDKs.

-° Section 2 is all about widgets, the building blocks you use to make your app.
+° Section 2 is all about widgets, the building blocks you used to make your app.

 ° Section 3 covers navigation and deep links.
 If you think about widgets as making up screens, navigation ties them together to let the user accomplish various tasks within the app.